 Lake Tahoe Trails Illustrated Map from National Geographic

 Recreation Map for Lake Tahoe Basin, Topographic Lake Map, Backroads Hiking Maps, Tahoe Backpacking, Tahoe Camping, All Campgrounds, Trailheads, Creeks and Lakes.
-Sierra Nevada Back Roads, Truckee River Camping & Hiking Map.
-Very detailed & colorful.
-2 -sided map, waterproof plastic map; tear resistant.
+Sierra Nevada Back Roads, Truckee River Camping and Hiking Map.
+Very detailed and especially colorful, topo map.
+In this case, a 2 -sided map, waterproof plastic map; tear resistant.
 GPS data.
 Map scale 1:63,360 / Contour Interval = 50 feet.
 ISBN# 9781566953344

 Many believe that Lake Tahoe was formed by the collapse of an ancient volcanic crater, but the natural lake and mountain basin was actually formed by the rise and fall of the landscape due to faulting.

 The Tahoe Basin which spans approximately 22 miles long (and 12 wide), is located on top of the Sierra Nevada mountain range.
 Separating California from Nevada state, a year-round, mountain resort destination.
-The lake is often referred to as “Jewel of the Sierra”.
+In particular, this is considered the north part of the majestic Eastern Sierra range.
+Furthermore, Lake Tahoe is often referred to as “Jewel of the Sierra”.

 LAKE TAHOE – 6625′ elevation above sea level